ArnavWadalkar/ReadMe/README.md

 # Arnav Wadalkar

-I’m an undergraduate physics student focused on mastering **theoretical and mathematical physics** through a rigorous, structured, and derivation-based approach.
+I’m an 2nd year undergraduate physics student in **NIT Rourkela** focused on mastering **theoretical and mathematical physics** through a rigorous, structured, and derivation-based approach.
 My goal is to build a deep, research-capable understanding of core physical theories—from mechanics to field theory and early quantum field theory—without shortcuts or premature abstraction.

 ---